ISYS3215 Technology & Economic Development

 Check out this article, from by the Boston College Magazine, featuring the 2013 TechTrek Ghana class: Out of Africa

 ACCESS TECHTREK GHANA:

-Although there will be no 2015 class or field study, please use the following link if you are interested in more information about TechTrek Ghana.
-Users will need their BC username and password to access this site: TechTrek Ghana 2014 Information
+Please use the following link if you are interested in more information about TechTrek Ghana.
+Users will need their BC username and password to access this site: TechTrek Ghana 2016 Information